Journal goals and scope

 After receipt of the reviewers' comments, the authors will receive an e-mail with both reviewers' comments and evaluations.
 If the two reviews differ by much, the paper will be forwarded to the third reviewer (and the authors will receive an e-mail after three reviews have been obtained).

 In 2020, 100 % of the submitted papers (with assigned code) were forwarded to the second round of reviews.
 The time from the submission to the online publication varies and depends on the paper quality, time required for obtaining the reviews, necessary revisions and the time required for the authors to provide those revisions.
-For any reviewer recommendation except for "Excellent, accept as is" and "Good, accept with minor revisions", the paper will be sent back to the reviewer for the second round of review after the authors provide revised paper.
+If both reviews are negative i.e., suggest rejection or rejection and resubmission, the paper will not be processed further.
+For any other reviewer recommendation except for "Excellent, accept as is" and "Good, accept with minor revisions", the paper will be sent back to the reviewer for the second round of review after the authors provide revised paper.

 The papers will be accepted for publishing after receiving two positive reviews and confirmation by the Editors.
 The authors may still be asked by the Editors to provide some changes.